The Verrazano School

 Verrazano Honors Seminar - HON 301

-Verrazano students are strongly encouraged to take HON 301 in the spring of their sophomore or junior year to prepare them for capstone work.
+Verrazano students are strongly encouraged to take HON 301 in the junior year to prepare them for capstone work.
 HON 301 is an Interdisciplinary Honors Seminar open to all majors and designed for students wishing to conduct guided, interdisciplinary research and/or scholarship as part of their advanced undergraduate experience.
 This course serves to develop the core skill set and toolkit necessary to conduct independent research, write original research proposals, and communicate research results to a general audience.
 HON 301 provides support for the required Verrazano capstone project as well as the research conference presentation.
 Students with over 45 credits completed may consult with the Verrazano office and seek permission of the instructor to enroll in this 4-credit course.
 The course is currently offered during the fall and spring semesters on Fridays from 10:10-2:15, and each section has a maximum enrollment of 15 students.